adrianHards/adrianHards/README.md

 |-|-|-|

 ### How To Guides
-How to set up projects in Rails and React.
+Setting up projects in Rails and React.

 <div align="left">